 17 to 23 months old: The two lower canines appear.īy the age of three, most children have a full set of baby teeth.16 to 22 months old: The upper two canines make their way into the space between the incisors and the first molars.14 to 18 months old: The lower first molars appear.įitting between the first molars and the incisors, the strong, pointed shape of the canine teeth allows your child to grip food and break it apart more easily.13 to 19 months old: You can generally expect to see the upper first molars arrive.The large flat surface of each molar helps your child to chew and grind food, so he can handle a wider variety of foods and develop his chewing skills.
 Ten to 16 months old: The lower lateral incisors appear.īecause these are larger teeth, babies often experience another bout of teething pain at this time.Nine to 13 months old: The upper lateral incisors on each side of the front teeth arrive.

-• You might notice this when you introduce solid foods, even if the majority of your child’s “chewing” is done with her back gums.
+Eight to 12 months old: The upper incisors (8-12 months) are the next to show.
+Six to ten months old: The lower central incisors (bottom front teeth) are often the first to come in.
+You might notice this when you introduce solid foods, even if the majority of your child’s “chewing” is done with her back gums.
 These little teeth create a charming baby smile, and, if your finger has been in the wrong place at the wrong time, a very sharp one as well!
 That is because these tiny incisors are made to bite into foods.
 And even though there are no firm and fast dates for each of these primary teeth to erupt, it’s helpful to have a general overview of typical teething patterns so you know what to look forward to.
 Is this normal?
 Probably!
 While baby teeth do typically erupt (come in) in the same order for all babies, and around the same time, there is still a lot of flexibility in the time it takes for a full, healthy smile to develop.īaby teeth actually form before your baby is born, and those 20 teeth are there under the gums waiting to come out and shine.
 Your darling three-month old is crying and fussy-can she be teething already?
 Or, your happy baby boy has just celebrated his first birthday-with only one tooth in that beautiful, gummy smile.